ArtFXDev/silex-front/README.md

 - `REACT_APP_WS_SERVER` - the url of the Silex websocket service running on the client machine (open on the port `5118`).

+- `REACT_APP_TRACTOR_BLADE` - the url of the Pixar Tractor Blade service running on the computer.

 ### Available scripts

 - 🚀 `yarn start` -> runs the [Webpack](https://webpack.js.org/configuration/dev-server/) development server with HMR (hot module replacement).